AydanHamidova/Bank_Data_Model_DDL_Codes/README.md

 Transaction
 log_info

-I have added constraints for these tables like primary key, not null, check, default.
-B
+I have added constraints for these tables like primary key, foreign key, not null, check, default.

+A Primary key is used to ensure that data in the specific column is unique.
+It cannot be a duplicate.
+A table cannot have more than one primary key.
+Foreign key is a column that creates a relationship between two tables.